spryker/spryker-docs/docs/scos/dev/back-end-development/messages-and-errors/handling-errors-with-errorhandler.md

 ## Configuration

-The [ErrorHandler module](https://github.com/spryker/error-handler) has a rich list of configuration options for controlling the ErrorHandler’s behavior.
-Check the detailed list, including specifications, in the module’s [ErrorHandlerConstants file](https://github.com/spryker/error-handler/blob/c1884be8035b42ea89a12cbfc69b2d4a68e34d82/src/Spryker/Shared/ErrorHandler/ErrorHandlerConstants.php).
+The [ErrorHandler module](https://github.com/spryker/error-handler) has a rich list of configuration options for controlling the ErrorHandler's behavior.
+Check the detailed list, including specifications, in the module's [ErrorHandlerConstants file](https://github.com/spryker/error-handler/blob/c1884be8035b42ea89a12cbfc69b2d4a68e34d82/src/Spryker/Shared/ErrorHandler/ErrorHandlerConstants.php).

 ## ErrorRenderer